dbmdz/solr-ocrhighlighting/docs/indexing.md

     account.
 To signal to the plugin that a given source path is encoded in ASCII, include the `{ascii}` string after the path, e.g. `/mnt/data/ocrdoc.xml{ascii}[31337:41337]`.

-How the source pointers are structured depends on how your actual OCR files on disk map to documents in the Solr index.
+The structure of the source pointers depends on how your actual OCR files on disk map to documents in the Solr index.

 !!! caution "Encoding"
     The files pointed at by the source pointers **need to be UTF-8 or ASCII encoded**.
-Other encodings will lead to unexpected errors and weird behaviour, so make sure that the files are in the correct encoding before you index them.
+Other encodings will lead to unexpected errors and weird behaviour, so make sure the files are in the correct encoding before you index them.

 ## One file per Solr document (`1:1`)